 The Court held the impugned statements were sufficiently linked to the applicant’s case and worked in favor of his defense.
 "If the applicant had succeeded in convincing the trial court of his arguments, this would have seriously called into question the credibility and reliability of the witness evidence and the overall nature and background of the prosecution’s case." [para.74]

-In view of the above, the Court found that the nature and context in which the impugned statements were made showed that they had a sufficiently relevant bearing on the applicant’s defense and thus deserved a heightened level of protection under the Convention.
+In view of the above, the Court found that the nature and context in which the impugned statements were made showed that they had a sufficiently relevant bearing on the applicant’s defence and thus deserved a heightened level of protection under the Convention.

 Secondly, the ECtHR analysed the consequences for I.P. and factual basis for the statements.
-According the Court's view the domestic authorities did not instituted a criminal investigation or proceedings against I.P. although the domestic system proscribes offences relating to false criminal accusations and witness tampering.
-In addition, the ECtHR was not convinced that there are conclusive evidence that I.P. suffered, any profound or long-lasting health or other consequences.
+According the Court's view the domestic authorities did not institute a criminal investigation or proceedings against I.P. although the domestic system proscribes offences relating to false criminal accusations and witness tampering.
+In addition, the ECtHR was not convinced that there is conclusive evidence that I.P. suffered, any profound or long-lasting health or other consequences.

-Although the Court agreed that the applicant’s statements concerning I.P. amounted to allegations of fact, the Court held the domestic courts failed to appreciate sufficiently the fact that the applicant had seen I.P. attending the hearings in his case, that I.P. acknowledge that he had met some of the witnesses most notably I.T., and S.K. and I.P. engagement in the television show Istraga.
-Therefore the ECtHR concluded that the impugned statements did not lack actual basis for the applicant’s arguments relating to I.P.’s involvement in his case and although the statements were excessive, they did not led to malicious accusations against I.P [para.80].
+Although the Court agreed that the applicant’s statements concerning I.P. amounted to allegations of fact, the Court held that the domestic courts failed to appreciate sufficiently the fact that the applicant had seen I.P. attending the hearings in his case, that I.P. acknowledged that he had met some of the witnesses, most notably I.T., and S.K., and I.P.’s engagement in the television show Istraga.
+Therefore the ECtHR concluded that the impugned statements did not lack actual basis for the applicant’s arguments relating to I.P.’s involvement in his case and although the statements were excessive, they did not led to malicious accusations against I.P. [para 80].

 Finally the Court analysed the severity of the sanction imposed, and concluded that even though the applicant paid the minimum fine possible under the relevant domestic law, this sanction amounted to a criminal conviction that is not necessary in a democratic society.

-The ECtHR concluded the domestic courts failed to struck a fair balance between the applicant’s freedom of expression in the context of his right to defend himself, and I.P.’s interest in the protection of his reputation on the other which led to a violation of ECHR, art.10.
+The ECtHR concluded that the domestic courts failed to strike a fair balance between the applicant’s freedom of expression in the context of his right to defend himself, and I.P.’s interest in the protection of his reputation on the other which led to a violation of ECHR, art.10.

 Decision direction

-In this lengthy and elaborate judgement the ECtHR highlights the importance of freedom of expression of accused in the context of exercising their fair trial rights where the defendants would not feel the burden that they may be held accountable for defamation of third parties.
+The ECtHR highlighted the importance of freedom of expression of accused in the context of exercising their fair trial rights.
+Although the court reiterated the competing balance between art.
+8 and art.
+10, it notably held that defendants in criminal trials deserve a higher level of protection against the statements they make in court to ensure that the fear of defamation proceedings does not inhibit them from speaking openly about the issues concerned with the trial.